TeamSchmovin/Stereoscopy-Mapping-Math/edge_detection.md

 $$ \Delta E = \sqrt {\Delta L^2+\Delta a^2+\Delta b^2} $$

-$ \Delta E $ is a numerical way of seeing change in color.
+$\Delta E$ is a numerical way of seeing change in color.
 Make a new array of the differences to spot high contrast zones.

 Below is a function in the Rust programming language to calculate $ \Delta E $ with $R$, $G$, and $B$: